 The Imperial Beach Pier is a great place to take children fishing for the day, and no fishing license is required.
 The Tin Fish restaurant is located at the end of the pier.

-Imperial Beach Pier Photo Credit Gary White
+San Diego Imperial Beach California - Photo Credit Gary White

 Parking: Parking lots and street parking available.